circonus-labs/circonus-irondb-datasource/ALERTING.md

 # Alerts & Plugin Signing

 To activate Grafana's Alerting features, a "backend" plugin is required.
 Since v7.0, "Grafana now [requires backend plugins to be signed](https://grafana.com/docs/grafana/latest/installation/upgrading/#backend-plugins)."
 Or you can [turn off signature checks](https://grafana.com/docs/grafana/latest/plugins/plugin-signatures/#allow-unsigned-plugins).
 If you aren't sure which option is right for you, ask your security department.
 If you think you don't have one of those, congratulations, *you* are the security department.
-Read through the information linked above (I'll wait) and choose the relevant section below.
+Read through the information linked above and choose the relevant section below.

 ## Building the Backend

 Unless otherwise noted, the commands below should be run from your git checkout or unzipped plugin directory.

-The steps below will build the Circonus IronDB Datasource plugin and load it into a local Docker container.
+These steps will build the Circonus IronDB Datasource plugin and load it into Grafana running in a local Docker container.

 ### Metadata